-He felt like he could go to sleep, right there, lying in the alley.
-A part of him wanted to.
+He felt like he could go to sleep, lying there in the alley, and a part of him wanted to.

-He felt ridiculous to even be considering this, but it felt like the ring had moved, on it’s own.
+The ring seemed to move… on it’s own.
 To be more accurate, it felt like the ring somehow got smaller.
 It felt like it had resized itself, so it now fit perfectly on his finger.

-John was too tired, and too emotional, and in too much pain, and too everything else to continue this debate, so he started walking again, toward the subway, so he could get home.
+John was too tired, and too emotional, and in too much pain, and too everything else to process any of this.
+He wrenched in pain as he pulled himself to his feet, and started walking to the subway, so he could get home.